For leaders whose organisations and workforces are under pressure and change

 Workforce and change readiness

-Structured leadership interviews to assess whether your governance is clear, your workforce is confident and supported, and your organisation has the change capacity to embed new obligations without disrupting care delivery.
+Structured leadership interviews to assess whether your governance is clear, your workforce is confident and supported, and your organisation has the change capacity, cultural readiness and leadership capability to embed new obligations sustainably.

 Who we work with